MerlinZCC/ZooSeeker-Interactive-Zoo-Navigation-App/README.md

 ![Exhibit Details](/exhibitDetails.png)

-*Detailed Information about the Siamangs Exhibit*
+*Detailed Information About the Siamangs Exhibit*

 ![African Plains Carousel](/africanPlainsCarousel.png)

-*Carousel view of the African Plains exhibit, showcasing animals like zebras and giraffes.*
+*Carousel View of the African Plains Exhibit, Showcasing Animals Like Zebras and Giraffes*

 ![Plan View](/planView.png)

-*User's plan view showing selected exhibits.*
+*User's Plan View Showing Selected Exhibits*

 ![Directions View](/directionsView.png)

-*The directions screen showing navigation to the Lion exhibit.*
+*The Directions Screen Showing Navigation to the Lion Exhibit*

 ### Demo Video
 Watch our demo video to see ZooSeeker in action: